NUKnightLab/juxtapose/DEVELOPER.md

 ## Deploying to S3 (timeline.knightlab.com)

-To deploy to S3, type `fab deploy`.
+To deploy to S3, type `fab stg deploy` or `fab prd deploy` depending on whether you want to deploy it to the production or testing server.